Wide Neural Networks Forget Less Catastrophically: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we studied a previously unexplored connection between the width of the network and catastrophic forgetting (CF)-- an important bottleneck for continual learning (CL) systems.
-Through different experiments, we hypothesize that a lazy training regime, the decreased distance of updated parameters from their initialization, increased gradient sparsity, and high orthogonality between the gradients of different tasks induced by the wider networks are the main factors alleviating catastrophic forgetting.
-We highlighted the contrasts between over-parameterization with increasing width to increasing depth and argued that increasing depth might have negative consequences for forgetting while acknowledging its importance for learning representations.
+\looseness=-1 In this paper, we studied a previously unexplored connection between the width of the network and catastrophic forgetting (CF)---an important bottleneck for continual learning (CL) systems.
+Through different experiments, we hypothesize that high orthogonality between the gradients of different tasks induced by the wider networks, increased gradient sparsity, and a lazy training regime, i.e., the decreased distance of updated parameters from their initialization are the main factors alleviating catastrophic forgetting.
+We highlighted the contrasts between over-parametrization with increasing width to increasing depth and argued that increasing depth might have negative consequences for forgetting while acknowledging its importance for learning representations.

 The scope of current work is to show a surprising and, at the same time, very intuitive correlation between width and forgetting.
 One should be cautious of utilizing increasing width to tackle catastrophic forgetting as it is undoubtedly an inefficient decision in terms of computation time, energy and cost.
-By showing the connection between width and CF, our purpose here is to enhance our basic understanding of how over-parameterization, both in terms of width and depth, interacts with catastrophic forgetting.
-The extent of over-parameterization should be an important factor when designing continual learning benchmarks.
+By showing the connection between width and CF, our purpose here is to enhance our basic understanding of how over-parametrization, both in terms of width and depth, interacts with catastrophic forgetting.
+The extent of over-parametrization should be an important factor when designing continual learning benchmarks.

-We hope that this work acts as a stepping stone to study the interaction between the inherent properties of neural networks and catastrophic forgetting.
+We hope this work acts as a stepping stone for studying the interaction between the inherent properties of neural networks and catastrophic forgetting.
 In addition to varying architecture sizes, modern neural networks employ several training tricks that are not well studied with respect to catastrophic forgetting.
 Understanding these effects, such as activation functions, normalization schemes, skip connections, etc., remains an interesting future work.
+Very recently,~\citet{Mirzadeh2022ArchitectureMI} have studied the significance of architectures in continual learning.
+They have extended our main results for other architectures (e.g., Vision Transformers~\citep{dosovitskiy2020image}) on large-scale benchmarks.
+In addition, they show that the role of architecture in continual learning can be as important as the algorithms, which suggests the intersection of continual learning and neural network architecture is an interesting and under-explored research direction.